antoni909/README.md/CF201/read-04.md

 ## OR would you like to head to the top of the page?[top of page](#Reading-04)

+## HTML Chapter 04: Links

+## Summary Type:Notes Outline Form

+### The Chapter convers the following material

+- Creating links between pages

+- Links to other sites

+- email links

+- links that open new browswer windows

+### Links are created using the anchor element <a> and use the href attribute to enter a url (uniform resource locator).

+### Directory structure which are folder and file structure.
+The directory structure consists of : The Structure, Relationship, Homepages of the directory

+1. Structure - top level folder is the ROOT which is the container for all folders and files in the directory
+  - Root Folder: contains index.html which is the homepage for entire site
+  - Subsequent subfolders contain index.html files and it acts as homepage for that subdirectory
+1. Relationships - uses the terminology of a family tree
+  - Parent and Child, Grandparent and Grandchild

+### Relative URLs - used when linking pages to desired website.

+  -Same Folder:  just use the file name
+  -Child Folder: name of child folder / file name -GrandChild Folder: name of child folder / name of grandchild folder / file name -Parent Folder: ../file name, means the folder outside current one into file name -GrandParent Folder: ../../file name, means go outside one and one more into file name

+### Opening links in a new window

+- use the target attrubute as follows: target="_blank", which will open the link in a new window.

+### Linking to parts of the same page or another page

+- used inside the hreff attribute, the # symbol will send you to a specific part of the page and is used as follows: href="#id-attribute-name"

+## Do you wish to exit to the homepage click on the following link to head back to the [homepage](../README.md)

+## OR would you like to head to the top of the page? [top of page](#Reading-04)

 ## HTML Chapter 15: Layout

 ## Summary Type: Notes Outline Form